Before shortened NASA SLS rocket engine test, officials predicted only a 50 percent chance of complete success

 The truncated test has again raised questions about the SLS program, which is already years behind schedule and billions of dollars over budget.
 It remains unclear how the shortened test will affect NASA’s original plans to try to launch the SLS for the first time later this year.
 Though the program to build the rocket started 10 years ago, Saturday was the first time NASA ignited all four of the RS-25 engines while attached to the rocket’s core, or primary, stage.

-In a blog post Tuesday, NASA said that the premature end of the test came after sensors detected a problem with the hydraulic system that steers the rocket by moving the engines during flight.
+In a blog post Tuesday, NASA said the premature end of the test came after sensors detected a problem with the hydraulic system that steers the rocket by moving the engines during flight.

 But that issue would not have affected an actual launch because the space agency had set “intentionally conservative” limits to protect the rocket while it was bolted down to the test stand, the agency said.
+In a news conference late Tuesday afternoon, John Honeycutt, NASA’s SLS program manager, said that was in part because the core stage used in the test would be the same hardware used in flying the mission.

 “If this scenario occurred during a flight, the rocket would have continued to fly using the remaining” units that power the engine movement, NASA said in the blog post.

-In the private briefing, officials provided more detail, saying that the movement of the engines, known as “gimbaling” was “much more vigorous” than previous gimbal tests in which the engines were not ignited, according to the participant’s notes.
+In the private briefing, officials provided more detail, saying that the movement of the engines, known as “gimbaling,” was “much more vigorous” than previous gimbal tests in which the engines were not ignited, according to the notes of the participant, who spoke on the condition of anonymity because the person was not authorized to speak publicly.
 As a result, the hydraulic pressure dropped below the limit and triggered the engine shutdown.

 In addition to the problem with the hydraulic system, NASA said in its blog post there was a sensor reading that indicated a “major component failure.”
 That was not related to the engine shutdown and involved an instrumentation problem that NASA said it would resolve “before the next use of the core stage.”
 Despite the sensor reading, the test continued “because the engine control system still has sufficient redundancy to ensure safe engine operation during the test,” NASA said.